-You probably never thought you’d have to learn to date over 60, but here you are – getting ready to put yourself out there.
+Maybe you didn’t think you’d be dating in your 60s, but here you are – getting ready to put yourself out there again.

-The process may be different, but the rewards are the same.
+Just remember this one thing, though: the process may be different nowadays, but the rewards are the same.
 It’s time to take a chance and find love again.

-Dating after 60 and widowed is different than dating after a divorce.
-But either way, you’ll need time to heal and go through the stages of grief.
+Dating over 60 often means you’re widowed or dating after a divorce.
+While each scenario presents different challenges, you’ll need time to heal and go through the stages of grief.

-After a death, the heartbreak is devasting.
+After a death, the heartbreak is devastating.
 Life won’t ever be the same.

 However, usually, it’s not the soul-crushing personal devastation a divorce can create.
 A long and messy divorce or an affair can lead to ugly scars and significant self-confidence issues.
 Understandably.